-While many researchers associate reproducible research primarily with a set of advanced tools for sharing research, 315 reproducibility is just as much about simple work habits as the tools used to share data and code.
-We ourselves 316 are not perfect reproducible researchers-we do not use all the tools mentioned in this commentary all the time and often fail to follow our own advice.
-Nevertheless, we recognize that reproducible research is a process rather than a 318 destination and work hard to consistently increase the reproducibility of our work.
-We encourage others to do the 310 same.
-Researchers can make strides toward a more reproducible research process by simply thinking carefully about 320 data management and organization, coding practices, and processes for making figures and tables (e.g., Table 2).
-Time 321 and expertise must be invested in learning and adopting these tools and tips, and this investment can be substantial.
-322 Nevertheless, we encourage our fellow researchers to work toward more open and reproducible research practices so we can all enjoy the resulting improvements in work habits, collaboration, scientific rigor, and trust in science.
+While many researchers associate reproducible research primarily with a set of advanced tools 375 for sharing research, reproducibility is just as much about simple work habits as the tools used 376 to share data and code.
+We ourselves are not perfect reproducible researchers-we do not use 377 all the tools mentioned in this commentary all the time and often fail to follow our own advice 378 (almost always to our regret).
+Nevertheless, we recognize that reproducible research is a process 379 rather than a destination and work hard to consistently increase the reproducibility of our work.
+380 We encourage others to do the same.
+Researchers can make strides toward a more reproducible 381 research process by simply thinking carefully about data management and organization, coding 382 practices, and processes for making figures and tables (e.g., Fig. 1).
+Time and expertise must 383 be invested in learning and adopting these tools and tips, and this investment can be substantial.
+384 Nevertheless, we encourage our fellow researchers to work toward more open and reproducible 385 research practices so we can all enjoy the resulting improvements in work habits, collaboration, 386 scientific rigor, and trust in science.
+387